sveronneau/scc-findings-notifications/g-chat/README.md

 ## Moving state to a GCS bucket

-- Uncomment and Update the backend.tf file with the state bucket name given by the OUTPUT of the Terraform run.
-(If you cleared the TF output, you can get he value by running: terraform output)
+- Uncomment and Update the backend.tf file with the state bucket name given by the OUTPUT of the Terraform run. (you can also get the value by running: terraform output)
 - terraform init -migrate-state

 ## Moving state back to local